-(2.4) Paying Costs
+(2.13) Paying Costs

 Costs are any resources paid in order to play a card, as well as anything before the "to" part of a card ability.
 For example, Slavering Gug (Core Set F124) reads "Action: Pay 4 to choose and wound a character."
-Paying 4 resources is the cost for that ability.
+Draining a domain with at least 4 resources is the cost for that ability.

 You may only pay costs with cards you control.
-You may never exhaust, drain a domain, drive insane, sacrifice, or otherwise use or alter the game state of any card you do not control, as the means of a paying the cost of an effect.
+You may never exhaust a card, drain a domain, drive insane, sacrifice, or otherwise use or alter the game state of any card you do not control, as the means of a paying the cost of an effect.